chaoge525/soafee_demo/documentation/manual/yocto_layers.rst

     branch: |meta-virtualization branch|
     revision: |meta-virtualization revision|

-When building for the N1SDP hardware target platform, the following additional layer dependency source is required:
+An additional layer dependency source is conditionally required, depending on the specific EWAOL distribution image being built.
+This layer dependency source is the ``meta-arm`` repository, which provides three Yocto layers:

   .. code-block:: yaml
     :substitutions: